dekuNukem/traffic-cone-film-scanning/README.md

 * Enter **zoomed view** with focus peaking

-* On Fuji XT4 it's pushing in the back dial, look up how to do it on yours.
+* Push rear thumb wheel on Fuji XT4, look up how to do it on yours.

 * Find a sharp area on the negative